Are We Happier After 50?

-According to a recent study by scientists at Stoney Brook University in New York, people are happier and most satisfied with life after the age of 50.
+According to a study by scientists at Stony Brook University in New York, people are happier and most satisfied with life after the age of 50.

 Despite the threat of chronic illness that comes with aging, a majority of those surveyed found their stress, anger and worry fade, while feelings of happiness surged.